-1. Reporting of a System Outage

-Either FairPoint or a TC reports a system outage incident to the FairPoint 'OSS' Customer Care Center (FCCC).

-2. Assign a trouble ticket number and work to resolve the problem the FCCC, when the incident is related to connectivity, or within 1 hour when the incident is related to transaction processing, the FCCC sends a System Outage Bulletin (see sample - appendix B).
+- 1. Reporting of a System Outage - Either FairPoint or a TC reports a system outage incident to the FairPoint 'OSS' Customer Care Center (FCCC). - 2.
+Assign a trouble ticket number and work to resolve the problem - The FCCC logs a trouble ticket for the reported system outage incident.
+A trouble ticket number is assigned to the reported incident.
+Once the incident is logged, the FCCC works with FairPoint and TC support groups to resolve the problem. - 3.
+Send initial industry notification Within 20 minutes of the TC reporting the system outage to the FCCC, when the incident is related to connectivity, or within 1 hour when the incident is related to transaction processing, the FCCC sends a System Outage Bulletin (see sample - appendix B).